215th Rifle Division: Soviet invasion of Manchuria

 The 5th Army completed its move to the Far East by July, with the 215th part of the 72nd Rifle Corps together with the 63rd and 277th Rifle Divisions.
-The 215th fought in the Harbin–Kirin Offensive Operation during the latter with its corps and army, part of the 1st Far East Front.
+The 215th fought in the Harbin–Jilin Operation during the latter with its corps and army, part of the 1st Far East Front.
 Breaking through Japanese border fortifications, the division pursued retreating Japanese troops and captured Dunhua.
-After the end of Japanese resistance, the division guarded the railway at Dunhua, Jiaohe, and Kirin, along with factories in the area.
-It was awarded the Order of Kutuzov, 2nd class, on 19 September for its actions in the capture of Kirin.
+After the end of Japanese resistance, the division guarded the railway at Dunhua, Jiaohe, and Jilin, along with factories in the area.
+It was awarded the Order of Kutuzov, 2nd class, on 19 September for its actions in the capture of Jilin.
 Postwar, the 215th was stationed in Primorsky Krai with its corps and army; Ghazaryan remained in command until about October 1947.
 It was renumbered as the 33rd Rifle Division on 30 April 1955, stationed at Krasny Kut.
 It was disbanded there on 25 July 1956.